The 10 Best Piano Practice Tips to Remember

 3. Set Aside Time for Fundamentals

-Make sure at least 15 minutes of your practice time is set aside for things like scales, runs, accuracy, and timing.
-You only gain technical skills by repetition – uncomfortable, annoying, boring, focused repetition.
+Make sure at least 15 minutes of your practice time is set aside for things like scales, accuracy, and timing.
+You only gain technical skills by repetition.
 Just build in 15 minutes of fundamentals to every one of your practices and you will be able to play insanely technical pieces.

 4. Slow Down

 The trick to learning hard songs is learning them at half-speed and then slowly speeding up.
 Slow down to whatever speed you can play it perfectly.
 Then, when you can play it perfectly at that speed three times, speed it up a little bit.
-A LITTLE BIT.
 “What’s a little bit?”
-I’m glad you asked…
+Glad you asked…

 5. Use A Metronome and Slow Down Again